-The Faculty offers courses leading to the degree of Bachelor of Science in Nutrition and Food Science with majors in Nutrition and Food, Nutrition, and Food Science and Technology.
-A minimum of ★120 is required to complete the program for the degree of BSc in Nutrition and Food Science.
+The Faculty offers courses leading to the degree of BSc Honors in Food Science, BSc Honors in Nutrition, BSc in Nutrition and Food Science, BSc in Nutrition and Food Science (Dietetics Specialization), and BSc in Nutrition and Food Science (Food Science and Technology Specialization).
+A minimum of ★120 is required to complete the program for the degree programs.
+The programs incorporate experiential learning into coursework to enable students to develop skills in nutrition and food science.